quantcdn/docs/docs/cli/get-started.md

 ## Static generators
 Most static generators will work with the CLI tool by their very nature (generation of static assets!)

 Quant has been tested with success with Jekyll, Hugo, Hexo, Gatsby, MkDocs, Docusaurus (this site), Pelican, and more.
-Please [contact us](https://www.quantcdn.io/contact) if you have issues integrating with any existing static builders, we would love to hear from you!
+Please [contact us](https://www.quantcdn.io/contact) if you have issues integrating with any existing static generators, we would love to hear from you!